Multi-Agent-LLMs/mallm/README.md

 ### Behavior

-- The batch executor will process each configuration in the order they appear in the JSON file.
+- The batch executor will process each run configuration in the order they appear in the JSON file.
-- For each configuration:
+- For each run:
-  - It will create a `Config` object with the specified parameters.
+  - It will create a `Config` object by merging the common settings with the run-specific settings.
   - It will then initialize a `Scheduler` with this configuration and run it.
   - Progress and any errors will be printed to the console.
-- If a configuration is invalid or encounters an error during execution, the batch processor will skip to the next configuration.
+- If a configuration is invalid or encounters an error during execution, the batch processor will skip to the next run.
-- The process continues until all configurations have been attempted.
+- The process continues until all runs have been attempted.

 ### Error Handling

 - The batch executor is designed to be robust against various types of errors:
   - Invalid JSON configuration files
   - Missing required fields in a configuration
-  - Errors during the execution of individual configurations
+  - Errors during the execution of individual runs
 - Any errors encountered will be reported in the console output, but will not stop the entire batch process.

 ### Tips

+- Place settings that are common to most or all runs in the `common` section to reduce repetition.
+- Run-specific settings will override common settings if both are specified.
 - Always test your configurations individually before running them in a batch to ensure they work as expected.
 - Use descriptive output file names to easily identify the results of each run.
 - Monitor the console output for any error messages or skipped configurations.

-By using the batch executor, you can easily run multiple experiments or process various datasets without manual intervention, saving time and reducing the chance of configuration errors.
+By using the batch executor with common settings, you can easily manage multiple experiments or process various datasets with shared parameters, saving time and reducing the chance of configuration errors.
 ## Contributing
 If you want to contribute, please use this pre-commit hook to ensure the same formatting for everyone.
 ```bash